Keyboard shortcuts

 Pre-defined variables

-The only predefined variable is the scalar t which is the current time, this allows the equations to be written as functions of time.
+There are two predefined variables in DiffSL.
+The first is the scalar t which is the current time, this allows the equations to be written as functions of time.
 For example